 History of Hydro-Power

 Power from water, either running or falling, has been used as a source of energy for hundreds of years, as far back as ancient Egypt.
 Water wheels, water mills, water irrigation systems, and water clocks are all known to have been used in the past.
 Hydro power has been used for transportation of barges and other large cargo up and down hills through the use of canals.
-Turbines, or water motors, were developed in the mid 1800s and are still often used in today’s technology.
+Turbines, or water motors, were developed in the mid 1800s and are still often used in today’s green technology.

 Benefits of Hydro-Power

-- There are no byproducts or carbon pollution from hydro power.
+- There are no byproducts or carbon pollution

 - If the hydro power plant has a dam, it can be used to conserve water for times of higher demand.